-Furthermore, individuals who are compliant must sign a statement declaring compliancy.
-The letter, which was sent out to over 10,000 crypto-holders, may just be the start of the IRS enforcing compliancy.
+Furthermore, individuals who are compliant must sign a statement declaring compliance.
+The letter, which was sent out to over 10,000 crypto-holders, may just be the start of the IRS enforcing compliance.

 It is likely that the individuals who received the letter were not personally targeted.
 However, this is proof that the IRS has become more aggressive on cryptocurrency holders.
 Those who have performed larger crypto-transactions have a greater risk of being audited.